plotly/falcon/NEW_CONNECTION.md

 # Add New Data Source

 ## Images
-It is recommended to add the images as png and a good idea to include.
+The connector must provide an icon to be displayed on the selection tab and it is recommended to add the images as png format.
 Please verify that the icon looks good with the following CSS specs:
 ```css
  max-width: 100px;